Sports Betting as an Investment

 I often hear amateur gamblers erroneously claim that winning 55% of games isn’t even enough to beat juice.
 As demonstrated above, a bettor only needs to win 52.4% to break even, and a 55% bettor will be very profitable in the long run if they pursue an optimal money management strategy.

 Of course, as in any game of chance, there is variability in the actual results and just because you have won 55% in the past and expect to win 55% in the future doesn’t mean that you’re going to win 55% this upcoming season.
 There is variance in sports betting, as there is in most investments, and I calculate the standard deviation to figure out how much of my bankroll I can safely wager on each game during the season to accommodate potential negative swings while having very little chance of exhausting my bankroll.
-I have extensively quantified the variance that exists in sports betting, and use mathematical formulas to dictate the exact optimal amount to invest so as to maximize the ratio of profits to variance.
+I have extensively quantified the variance that exists in sports betting and use mathematical formulas to dictate the exact optimal amount to invest so as to maximize the ratio of profits to variance.

-A basketball season with 54.5% winners (the College Basketball plays are 1459-1217-45 in 3 seasons using the current advanced metrics model) on 1000 bets would on average yield +44.5 units ( (1000*.545) – (1000*.455)*1.1 ).
+A basketball season with 54.5% winners (the College Basketball plays are 2003-1676-61 in 4 seasons using the current advanced metrics model) on 1000 bets would on average yield +44.5 units ( (1000*.545) – (1000*.455)*1.1 ).
 Using a conservative 1% of bankroll per bet (full Kelly at 54.5% at -110 odds is 4.45% of bankroll) results in an expected return of 44.5%.
 So, despite a lower overall winning percentage and smaller average wager size, a season’s worth of basketball wagers is a bit better than a season of football because there are so many more bets in basketball season.

 Money Management

 Money Management is as critical to a sports investor as picking winners.
 I have devoted many hours of careful analysis and math to optimal money management systems, which I have painstakingly outlined in my Money Management articles.
-Sports betting is more high risk (higher volatility and standard deviation of return) than stocks, but also results in a higher return if you follow a proven long term winning handicapper (of which there are very few).
+Sports betting is more high risk (higher volatility and standard deviation of return) than stocks, but also results in a higher return if you follow a proven long-term winning handicapper (of which there are very few).

 My Money Management articles outline how to adjust your bet sizing based on your goals (expected return vs. probability of positive returns), your investment length (one season or many), your growth preference (flat or compounding), your risk tolerance (high or low) and the proportion of your overall bankroll.